 For that reason, a patient who suffered serious hemorrhaging or other Pradaxa-related injury between May 2014 and October 2015 should have as valid a case as any member of that $650 million settlement (provided they were not part of that settlement, of course).

 Recently, a similar lawsuit involving Xarelto patients was consolidated into a multidistrict litigation (MDL) in Louisiana federal court.
 More than 4,000 separate claims are contained in the Xarelto MDL.
 The first trials are scheduled to begin in early 2017, and could prove a bellwether for new Pradaxa cases.

 If you were not a part of the 2014 Pradaxa settlement and you or a loved one were injured by the drug before Praxbind hit the market last fall, you could be entitled to compensation for damages.
 These monetary awards can cover the following:

 - Funeral expenses in the event of a loved one’s death

 After more than a thousand Pradaxa-related casualties, it is shocking that neither Boehringer Ingelheim nor the FDA ever took Pradaxa off the market.
 Pradaxa’s antidote was several years overdue, and hundreds of people died as a result.

-At Morgan & Morgan, our expert legal team helps people injured by pharmaceuticals hold drug companies accountable for their dangerous and defective medications.
+At ClassAction.com, our expert legal team helps people hold drug companies accountable for their dangerous and defective medications.
 We have decades of experience handling these cases and know how to get victims the compensation they deserve.